 The next part of my Big Trip is a train journey right across Canada.
 And Canada is definitely big.
 I'm excited to be travelling across the second largest country in the world, from the Pacific Ocean to the Atlantic.
-And I'm running parallel with the the world's longest bi-national land border -5,525 miles of it.
+And I'm running parallel with the the world's longest bi-national land border - 5,525 miles of it.
 (That makes for interesting politics and relationships with the USA).
-In addition, Canada has more lake surface area than the rest of the world's lakes combined.

 I'm making stopovers in Canada's three largest metropolitan areas: Toronto, Montreal, and, first of all Vancouver.
 But I've decided there isn't time for Ottawa (which people are often surprised to learn is the capital.)